Jane talks about the difficult decision to move her husband – living with young onset dementia – into a care home.

 A small number of residential care homes provide accommodation specifically for younger people or have young onset dementia-specific households or units, but they are the exception not the norm.
 You may find that a home offering age-appropriate care is some distance from where you live, so you may need to compromise on distance and convenience.
 Or you may have to opt for a home that cares primarily for older people but is willing to be adaptable for a younger person.

 Your local authority and the Care Quality Commission website will have information on homes in your local area.
-If there is a young onset dementia support group or service near you (check by visiting our Find support database), contact the staff or speak to group members to see if they have personal knowledge of local care homes.
+If there is a young onset dementia support group or service near you, contact the staff or speak to group members to see if they have personal knowledge of local care homes.
 The professionals who are supporting you may also have suggestions.

 The Dementia UK leaflet on Choosing a care home for a person with dementia contains lots of helpful suggestions and information, but here are a few additional points to consider when choosing a home for a younger person: